-Passive radiation protection may be provided by approximately ten tons of imported lunar regolith per square meter1 on the inside of the hull.
-This implies a total mass for Kalpana One of perhaps 15 million tons.
+Ten tons of imported matter per square meter on the inside of the hull for radiation shield implies a total mass for Kalpana One of perhaps seven million tons.
 Rotating the shielding requires a stronger hull than earlier designs, but avoids catastrophic failure modes when a rotating habitat contacts non-rotating shielding only a few meters away.
 Shielding on the interior doubles as soil for plants.
 Along with air pressure matching Shimla, a large high-altitude city in India, the radiation shielding establishes the strength requirements for the hull.
-It appears that approximately 15cm of steel meets this requirement.7 For omnidirectional radiation sources, i.e., cosmic radiation, radiation is minimized just inside the hull.8 This is because, near the hull, radiation from an essentially infinitely distant source from some directions passes through the shielding at an angle and is thus more likely to be absorbed.
-In the center of the colony, all cosmic radiation passes through a minimal amount of shielding.
+For omnidirectional radiation sources, i.e., cosmic radiation, radiation is minimized just inside the hull.9 This is because, near the hull, radiation from an essentially infinitely distant source from some directions passes through the shielding at an angle and is thus more likely to be absorbed.
+In the center of the settlement, all cosmic radiation passes through a minimal amount of shielding.
 This means that just inside the hull provides the most Earth-like living environment (1g pseudo-gravity, soil for plants, and minimal radiation).